babakmilani/graphics/README.md

    ![image](https://github.com/user-attachments/assets/60e5b2b9-5437-4d78-b399-e8541136e5b0)

-15. In this competition I had to create a cereal box with the standard government regulations and design requirements per FDA and USDA.
+15. This was for a school project.
+I had to create a cereal box design.

     ![image](https://github.com/user-attachments/assets/ef85c63d-dda3-44a1-a904-5ad44300156c)

-16. My friend is a beekeeper in Antioch California and she asked me to make her a logo for a 8 oz jar
+16. This is a logo for a friend of mine who is retired and now runs a behive in California.

     ![image](https://github.com/user-attachments/assets/b0e3cc65-d5a3-4577-ae5c-2c096d2ced47)